 The team supports the clinical research conducted by the Drug Development Unit (DDU), the Prostate Cancer Targeted Therapy Group and multiple other clinical trials within The Royal Marsden NHS Foundation Trust DDU.
 The Cancer Biomarkers Team plays a vital role in Experimental Cancer Medicine Centres (ECMC)/Cancer Research UK-funded research, where the assays and processes developed by the Cancer Biomarkers Team are shared with other ECMC centres.

-The team is led by Professor Johann de Bono, Head of the Division of Clinical Studies and the DDU, and also supports research led by Dr Udai Banerji and Dr Juanita Lopez.
+The team is led by Regius Professor Johann de Bono, Head of the Division of Clinical Studies and the DDU, and also supports research led by Dr Udai Banerji and Dr Juanita Lopez.
 In addition, Professor de Bono is an Honorary Consultant for The Royal Marsden and leads the Prostate Cancer Targeted Therapy Group.
-Since Professor de Bono became head of Clinical Studies in 2014, the team has been involved in further project collaborations with other departments within the ICR.
+Since Regius Professor de Bono became head of Clinical Studies in 2014, the team has been involved in further project collaborations with other departments within the ICR.

 The team works on multiple projects simultaneously and has progressed from strength to strength over the past decade.
 It has established an internationally renowned infrastructure, which enables an increasing number of innovative practice-changing and biomarker-driven clinical trials to be conducted within the division, which continue to become more and more complex.
 The work done by the Cancer Biomarkers team is essential for the Division of Clinical Studies to deliver personalised medicine and benefit patient care, and significantly contributes to the scientific strategy of the division and the wider ICR.